prometheus-operator/website/content/docs/getting-started/introduction.md

 - **Prometheus Target Configuration**: Automatically generate monitoring target configurations based on familiar Kubernetes label queries; no need to learn a Prometheus specific configuration language.

 Prometheus Operator provides a set of Custom Resource Definitions(CRDs) that allows you to configure your Prometheus and related instances.
-Currently, these are the CRDs provided by Prometheus Operator :
+Currently, the CRDs provided by Prometheus Operator are:

 - Prometheus
 - Alertmanager